Last Updated on 8 September 2025 by LizzyBP

 Admission:

-A great family program not just for lovers of chocolate.
+A great family program not just for lovers of sweets.

 The venue in itself is impressive, the largest church of the city overlooks the event on the sprawling square of Szent István tér.